Grokking Group Multiplication with Cosets: Mathematical Preliminaries

-This coset is characterized by every element having $4$ in the first position, because $\tau$ switches positions the first and fourth positions and $S_3$ always has $4$ in the fourth position.
-We would get a coset with all of the elements of $S_4$ with $4$ in the third position if we multiplied $S_3$ the left by the transposition that switches three and four.
+This coset is characterized by every element having $4$ in the first position.
+Every element of $H_4$ has $4$ in the fourth position and $\tau$ switches the first and fourth positions.
+For any $h \in H_4$, $h\tau$ has $4$ in the first position because $\tau$ moves it from the fourth.
+We would get a coset with all of the elements of $S_4$ with $4$ in the third position if we multiplied $H_4$ on the left by the any permutation that switches three and four.

 There are also \emph{right cosets} where every element in a subgroup is multiplied from the right.
-The elements of $S_{3}\tau$ are:
+The elements of $H_{4}\tau$ are:

-This right coset is characterized by every element having $1$ in the fourth position, because $S_3$ fixes the element in the fourth position and $\tau$ has $1$ in the fourth position.
+This right coset is characterized by every element having $1$ in the fourth position.